freespek/solarkraft/doc/adr002-storage.md

 The values `${contractId}`, `${height}`, `${txHash}` are the values of the fields that are defined in [storage.ts][].

+The file is a JSON serialization of [ContractCallEntry][].
+Some care is required to serialize big integers, we use [json-bigint][].
+Additionally, we serialized `OrderedMap` as an array.

 ## 2. Storing verification results

 The verification results are to be stored in a file called: